lurchmath/cloud-storage/README.md

 ## Status

-Right now only two data storage backends are supported.
+Right now three data storage backends are supported.

  * [Dropbox](http://dropbox.com)
- * A static, JSON-based filesystem that is of little use in applications, but is a nice example for developers and testers.
+ * A JSON-based filesystem that is of little use in applications (because it exists only in memory while the page is loaded, and thus is not persistent) but is a nice example for developers and testers.
+ * A LocalStorage-based filesystem that does persist across page loads, but is only one flat folder (no ability to create subfolders) due to the simple API exposed by this library.
+(The intent is not to expose folder manipulation tools, because cloud storage platforms already do so, thus keeping the API here very simple.)

 To add a new backend, mimic the work done in [dropbox-backend.js](dropbox-backend.js) and create your own backend.